Prime Fano $4$-folds with semi-free torus actions

 When $\iota(X) =2$, that is $X \cong X^{m}_{g}$ for $2 \leq g \leq 10$, then if $2 \leq g \leq 5$, $X^{m}_{g}$ is a complete intersection or a weighted complete intersection contained in \cite[Table 1]{PS}, so the proof proceeds as above. $X^{m}_{6}$ is a Gushel-Mukai fourfold, $h^{1,3}(X^{m}_{6})=1$ by \cite[Lemma 4.1]{LM}, finally $V_{18} \cong X^{m}_{10}$.

 We have narrowed the search down to the desired list, it remains to verify that each fourfold in the list has positive definite intersection form.
-For $\mathbb{CP}^4,Q^4, Q_1 \cap Q_2$ this follows from \cite[Corollary 6.1]{LW}. $X^m_{10}$ contains members having a $\mathbb{C}^*$-action with isolated fixed points, therefore $h^{1,3}(X^{m}_{10}) = 0$ by \cite{BB}.
+For $\mathbb{CP}^4,Q^4, Q_1 \cap Q_2$ this follows from \cite[Corollary 6.1]{LW}. $W_5$ and $V_{18} = X^m_{10}$ contain members having a $\mathbb{C}^*$-action with isolated fixed points, therefore there Hodge numbers are pure by \cite{BB}.
 For $7 \leq g \leq 9$ the vanishing of $h^{1,3}(X^{m}_{g})$ follows from the vanishing of the Hochschild homology of $X$ for degree greater than $0$, which in turn follows from results of \cite{Ku}. \end{proof}